 How to get your free Opal card

-- Replacement free travel Opal card, call 131 500.
-A replacement fee may apply
+- For a replacement free travel Opal card, call 131 500.
+A replacement fee may apply.

 The free travel Opal card is valid for five years or until your entitlement ceases.